World Economic Forum jobs in New York, NY - 106 jobs

 Languages

 English and French are the working languages of the United Nations Secretariat.
 For this job opening, English is required.
-Arabic is desirable.
+There are no additional desirable languages specified.
 The table below shows the minimum required level for each skill in these languages, according to the UN Language Framework (please consult ************************ for details).

 Required Languages